hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

-As noted in the [[ref: presentation request]] specification above, a `non-revoked` item be may at the outer level of the [[ref: presentation request]] such that it applies to all attributes and predicates, and/or at the attribute/predicate level, applying only to specific attributes and/or predicates and overriding the outer layer item.
+As noted in the [[ref: presentation request]] specification above, a `non-revoked` item be may at the outer level of the [[ref: presentation request]] such that it applies to all requested attributes and predicates, and/or at the attribute/predicate level, applying only to specific requested attributes and/or predicates and overriding the outer layer item.

-The `non-revoked` items apply only to attributes/predicates in a presentation that derive from revocable credentials.
+The `non-revoked` items apply only to requested attributes/predicates in a presentation that derive from revocable credentials.
 No proof of non-revocation is needed (or possible) from credentials that cannot be revoked.
 Verifiers should be aware that different issuers of the same credential type (same `schemaId`) may or may